AdamT746/YT-Music-Importer/README.md

 ##  How-To

-If you just want to run the app without installing Python, download `music_importer_gui.exe`.
+If you just want to run the app without installing Python, download `musicImporterGUI2.exe`.

 ### Step 1: Get your YouTube Music Headers
 To allow the app to create a playlist on your behalf, you need to provide it with a temporary digital ID badge (Headers).